 How much does it cost to install an indoor swimming pool?

 Not long ago it was considered extremely rare for a homeowner to install an indoor pool, but technology has advanced to the point that almost anyone can now enjoy swimming on a year-round basis regardless of their geographic location.
-This is due to the availability of what is known as an "endless" or a therapy pool.
+This is due to the availability of what is known as an "endless" or therapy pool.
 These create a current against which the swimmer maintains their pace, but can also just be enjoyed for a relaxing soak too.

 For this discussion we will be considering the costs of installing an indoor swimming pool of the therapeutic type.